nesi/support-docs/docs/Storage/Data_Transfer_Services/Download_and_share_CMIP6_data_(for_NIWA_researchers).md

     synda stat CMIP6.CMIP.NCAR.CESM2-WACCM.1pctCO2.r1i1p1f1.day.ta.gn.v20190425

-This prints "<span class="s1">Total files count: 16, </span><span
-class="s1">New files count: 16, </span><span class="s1">Total size: 48.7
+This prints "Total files count: 16, New files count: 16, Total size:
-GB, </span><span class="s1">New files size: 48.7 GB".
-The "New"
-indicates that the files have not yet been downloaded.
-You can see that there are 16 files to download, taking nearly 50GB of disk space.</span>
+48.7 GB, New files size: 48.7 GB".
+The "New" indicates that the files have not yet been downloaded.
+You can see that there are 16 files to download, taking nearly 50GB of disk space.

 ## Download/install the dataset